Suna Besha: Ornaments of deities

 The chita or "Sri Chita" decorative ornament, which denotes the third eye of gods, is represented separately for each of the deities; Lord Jagannath's forehead is affixed with a diamond and Goddess Subhadra's forehead is decorated with an emerald (panna).
 These forehead ornamentations are removed when the deities are brought out during the Deb Snana Purnima.
 They are then redecorated when the deities return to the sanctum, in the Chitra month on amavasya day (new moon day).

+Controversies

+The inner chamber of the Ratna Bhandaar has not been subjected to an inspection since 1978, although the outer chamber is opened for various rituals of the Lord.
+The recent win of the Bharatiya Janata Party, in the 2024 Indian general election has been on the issue of the missing key, to the treasury, since 2018, which was made a key poll point, to oust the Biju Janata Dal.

 Painting

 A very large painting depicting Lord Jagannath in Suna Bhesha which is of 10.5x6.5 ft size was put on display in Puri during the Bahuda Yatra.